How to Say Sorry in Russian: Essential Phrases for a Heartfelt Apology

-Whether you plan to belt out your apology like Ms. Lee or quietly write it in an email, read on to learn how to say sorry in Russian.
+Whether you plan to apologize often when talking to a native speaker or quietly write it in an email, read on to learn how to say sorry in Russian.

 Two Verbs to Say “Sorry” in Russian: Извинить and Простить

-Извините меня (Excuse me) is often used when passing closely to someone or bumping into a stranger by accident.
+Извините меня / Простите меня (Excuse me/Pardon me) are often used when passing closely to someone or bumping into a stranger by accident.